starrystarryue/starrystarryue.github.io/index.md

 **Thanks for your patience in reading this far!**

-</u>This website was built on November 21, 2025,</u> so it’s still a work in progress and some parts might not be fully polished just yet.
+*This website was built on November 21, 2025,* so it’s still a work in progress and some parts might not be fully polished just yet.

 I truly appreciate your understanding and will continue to update and improve it regularly.
 Thank you for your attention and support along the way!
 Your presence here means a lot, and I look forward to sharing more with you soon.

+Have a good day!